 An expansion of the passenger Terminal 1 began in June 2011 at an estimated cost of $221m (INR10bn).
-The expansion will double the terminal space and increase the airport’s passenger handling capacity from the present 11.6 million to 17 million per year.
+The expansion doubled the terminal space and increased the airport’s passenger handling capacity from the 11.6 million to 17 million per year.

-The construction partners in the project include Larsen & Toubro.
-Designed by HOK, the expanded terminal will be 150,556m² in size and have 90 check-in counters, 30 Common Use Self Service (CUSS) kiosks, 24 emigration and 24 immigration counters, 48 security pedestals and 15 baggage reclaim belts.
-The seating capacity will be increased to 5,300.
-A new VVIP building to the west of the terminal is also being built.
+The expanded terminal is 150,556m² in size and has 90 check-in counters, 30 Common Use Self Service (CUSS) kiosks, 24 emigration and 24 immigration counters, 48 security pedestals and 15 baggage reclaim belts.
+The seating capacity is increased to 5,300.
+A new VVIP building to the west of the terminal is also built.

-The terminal will be opened in phases starting from early 2013.
+The expanded terminal was opened in phases starting from 2013.

-An investment of about $2.5m (INR120m) has been made towards the facility, which was completed over a period of ten months.
+An investment of around $2.5m (INR120m) has been made towards the facility, which was completed over a period of ten months.
 The facility is housing 120 freight forwarders and 80 custom house agents.